SimplyEdit/simplyedit-for-designers/editable_menu.md

 Start the editor and press-and-hold or touch-and-hold a list item.
 The item will slant a bit to tell you that it is ready to be moved.
 Then drag it around and drop it where you want.

-The editor is smart about it, it only allows dragging the item in a direction that is usefull.
+The editor is smart about it, it only allows dragging the item in a direction that is useful.
 So a menu is usually only draggable horizontally, sidebar menu's only vertically.
 Very rarely its both.
 SimplyEdit will figure this out itself, you don't need to do anything for this.